patients share their stories

 Top Concerns Addressed

-Although the tummy tuck procedure can provide amazing results and a profound transformation, it can be a scary process to consider and go through.
+Although the women and men who visit me for abdominoplasty, often called a tummy tuck, in Scottsdale and Phoenix, Arizona, attain amazing results and profound transformations, it can be a scary process to consider and go through.
 The more you know about the process of undergoing a tummy tuck, the more confident and secure you will feel about starting the journey.
 So let's cover some of the most common questions and concerns that prospective tummy tuck patients often have.

 "I am scared about how much pain I will be in after a tummy tuck."